AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2026/2026-04-22-startup-versus-big-tech-good-bad-ugly/startup-versus-big-tech-good-bad-ugly.md

 ### Performance reviews create strange incentive

-Doing work that results in a great performance review is not always the same as doing work that best helps the company.
+> Doing work that results in a great performance review is not always the same as doing work that best helps the company.

 Individual impact is what gets measured, which makes it genuinely difficult to do work that benefits the broader organisation without also making sure it's visible enough to count for you personally.

 Doing great work that benefits the company but doesn't "look" like a big individual win can actually hurt your career.

-In the most pathalogical companies, work is created primarily so that someone more senior can demonstrate impact and get promoted, not because it's the right thing to build.
+In the most pathological companies, work is created primarily so that someone more senior can demonstrate impact and get promoted, not because it's the right thing to build.

 ### Switching Directions